nuriC0/c8-clutch-pressure/README.md

-2.0 - Simular devices using Arduino Nano
+*2.0 - Simular devices using Arduino Nano and different approach*